Readers Please Note: We will be discontinuing posting updates in Internship Abroad (Utkarsh) facebook group.

 Please join this – https://www.facebook.com/groups/Internfeel/

-Continuing the insightful interview of Anurag from Mumbai, here’s the second one in the series of six internships at Larsen & Toubro, Mumbai.
+Continuing the insightful interview of Anurag from Mumbai, here’s the third one in the series of six internships of Anurag at IIT Bombay.

-Anurag completed an Integrated 5 Year Dual Degree Program (Bachelors & Masters’ Dual Degree) from Indian Institute of Technology (BHU), Varanasi in Mechanical Engineering.
+Anurag has completed an integrated 5 Year Dual Degree Program (Bachelors & Masters’ Dual Degree) from Indian Institute of Technology (BHU), Varanasi in Mechanical Engineering.
 He is currently working with Eaton Corporation where he started working from August this year

 IF: How competitive was the selection process?
 According to you, which qualities have helped you have an edge in the selection process?
 Also, what were the key things that selectors were looking for?